KogeLabs/Ockero/README.md

 ## Documentation
 The [Wiki](https://github.com/MoncefYabi/Koge/wiki) contains all the information you'll need to write a Koge game.
 You can contribute to the Wiki directly here on GitHub!
-## License
-Koge is licensed under the [GNU GPL 2.0 License](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-Copyright (C) 2020 Moncef YABI